namoopsoo/namoopsoo.github.io/content/note/2026-02-13-what-ends-up.md

 But another point of view, coming from Newel of Knowledge, is that many of us are bad at setting boundaries<sup>[3](#references)</sup>.
 This hooks into burnout heavy!

+## Intake Overwhelm
+Some parts of the day can be very bursty and decision fatigue bends you to just solve new problems immediately rather than defer them more naturally.
+And delegating could have also been an option, but you dont want to break your colleagues' focus.
+But often, five minutes turns into fifteen and fifteen into thirty.
+And now context switching back to your previous work is a new burden.

 ## Maybe a better way
 Saying no is hard, so instead you might say, "not right now but maybe".
 After all were all dealing with the same pressures.